 (one synonym: Aglaosoma lauta Scott, 1864)

-These caterpillars are pale grey and hairy, with a set of brown dorsal lumps, and rows of blue spots, and have a pale brown head.
+These caterpillars are pale grey and hairy, with a set of brown dorsal lumps, and rows of blue spots.
 The caterpillars have two black rings around the thorax.
 The hairs are brown or black, with pale tips.

 The caterpillars feed on various plants, including: